 Skin cancer is the most common of all cancers.
 More than two million people in the U.S. are afflicted by skin cancer each year, and that number is only rising.
 Melanoma is the most serious form of skin cancer, accounting for approximately 75 percent of skin cancer deaths.
+This is why skin cancer detection is important.

 Skin cancer can be deadly, but it is also very curable when detected early.
 Along with proper prevention and sun protection, you should examine your body regularly to check for any suspicious spots or changes as they develop.